sjmignot/dogsbody/content/poetry/riff-on-emptiness.md

 Just as we are vague, passable interpretations of a reified beyond, dissected and personally cultivated
       in private gardens.
 So, I can, for example, tell you,
-      The Magnolia's are pushy this time of year, and you can respond:
+      The Magnolias are pushy this time of year, and you can respond:
-        a) Magnolia's...
-Magnolia's...
-Good lord those are Hyrdrangeas,
+        a) Magnolias...
+Magnolias...
+Good lord those are Hydrangeas,
         or, better yet, b) pretend that you see them too...

 Emptiness is that which takes: